Students arrested for separate threats at 2 LA-area schools

 Deputies searched the boy’s home and discovered an AR-15-style rifle, 100 rounds of ammunition, a list of names and a drawing of the school, Villanueva said.

 The boy was arrested without incident on suspicion of making criminal threats.
-An adult male relative also was arrested and could face weapons charges, Boese said.
+A 19-year-old male relative also was arrested on suspicion of possessing an unregistered firearm, Boese said.
+The man, who was not identified, was held on $35,000 bail, he said.

 Investigators were trying to determine who owns the gun that authorities initially called a ghost gun — a weapon without a serial number made from parts from other guns.
 Villanueva later clarified the weapon has a serial number.